About NDU | Student Success Metrics | NDU

 Employability Rates

 The Office of Development and Alumni Affairs, in collaboration with the Office of Institutional Research and Assessment (OIRA), conducts an annual employability survey for undergraduate and graduate students 6 to 12 months after graduation.
-This survey evaluates alumni employability in their respective fields of study, with the exception of Law and Nutrition and Dietetics majors, which are surveyed one year after graduation.
-Following survey completion, OIRA validates the data, and an official employability rate per major is established.
-The chart below depicts the average employability rates across all three campuses and faculties over the past four academic years.
+The survey evaluates alumni employment within their field of study, with the exception of Law and Nutrition and Dietetics graduates, who are surveyed one year after graduation.

 Employability Rates Calculation Methodology